 Not everyone with panic attacks becomes agoraphobic, and it's not clear why some of those with panic disorder have agoraphobia while others do not.
 If you have panic attacks, you can avoid agoraphobia by facing your fears and avoiding the belief that your panic attacks come from being outside.
 No amount of avoidance can stop panic attacks.
 You need to treat your panic attacks directly in order to prevent agoraphobia.

 Treatment types depend, in large part, on what is causing agoraphobia and whether or not you have agoraphobia with or without panic attacks.

 Often agoraphobia is treated with its own specific cognitive behavioral therapy treatments, especially exposure therapy.
 Exposure therapy involves helping the individual get used to the idea of going outside through a series of steps that help them become more relaxed in public situations.
 Medications may also be used to manage anxiety, under the assumption that the individual will spend more time outside and reduce their fear of unfamiliar situations.
 Medications are generally a last resort, however.

 - With Panic Disorder

 Similar treatments may be used when someone has panic disorder, but they need to be combined with panic attack treatments.
 Exposure therapy for panic attacks may be a good place to start, because it allows people to get used to each individual panic attack trigger ultimately reducing the likelihood that a sensation will cause a panic attack.

-Medicines are used, but they're not advisable.
+Medications can be used as well, although it is often best to combine medications with non-medicinal treatment.
 Recall that panic attacks can be triggered by fear of a panic attack.
 While medications may provide temporary relief, as soon as you wean off the medications you'll fear having a panic attack again, and a panic attack will become more likely.